Compensation Committee Charter

 The Board shall have the power at any time to change the membership of the Compensation Committee and to fill vacancies in it.

-The Committee shall generally meet at least two (2) times per year.
+The Committee shall generally meet at least two times per year.
 Members may attend meetings in person, telephonically or by video conference and such attendance shall constitute presence at the meetings.
-The presence of at least two (2) members of the Committee at the meeting shall constitute a quorum entitled to conduct business at the meeting.
+The presence of a majority of the members of the Committee at the meeting shall constitute a quorum entitled to conduct business at the meeting.
 Action of a majority of the Committee members then serving, at a meeting at which a quorum is then present, shall constitute the action of the Committee.
 Any action which may be taken at a meeting may be taken without a meeting and without notice by unanimous written consent of all Committee members.
 Notice of regular and special meetings of the Committee shall be given to the members of the Committee in the same manner and at least as far in advance as notice of such meetings of the Board are required to be given to directors.
 The Chair of the Committee, in consultation with management and the other Committee members, shall establish the agenda for regular meetings.
 Special meetings may be called by management, the Board or any Committee member, in which case the agenda for the meeting shall be limited to the purposes for which it is called and such purposes shall be described in the notice of the meeting.
 Any or all Committee members may waive notice of any meeting, in writing (including by email), before or after the meeting.
 The Committee will maintain copies of minutes of each meeting of the Committee, as well as each written consent to action taken without a meeting, in the Company’s minute book.
+The Committee may invite such members of management to its meetings as it deems appropriate.
+However, the Committee shall meet regularly without such members present, and in all cases the Chief Executive Officer and any other such officers shall not be present at meetings at which their compensation or performance is discussed or determined.

 Authority and Responsibility